ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <summary> <b>Attributing Additional IPv6 to a vRack</b></summary>
 <blockquote>

-Delivered IPv6 block (as seen previously with /eligibleServices API call), can now be added to the vRack network configuration using this POST method:
+The delivered IPv6 block (as seen previously with the /eligibleServices API call), can now be added to the vRack network configuration using this POST method:

 <img src="/images/post-ipv6.png" alt="api post add block"/>

 <br/>It can be also verified this way:
 <img src="/images/20240418-04.png" alt="GET ipv6 call"/>
 <br/>Now, we see our block configured with a vRack.
-Next step is to configure your host or VMs.
+The next step is to configure your host or VMs.

 </blockquote>
 </details>